Surface Approximation via Asymptotic Optimal Geometric Partition: Efficient Update of Covariance Matrix

-For a merging operation $(\mathbf{C}_i, \mathbf{C}_j) \to \mathbf{C}_k$, we show that the update of the covariance matrix can be efficiently computed by keeping track of the centroid and surface area of the two clusters.
-That is, there is no need to sum over all of the vertices in these cluster.
+Even though the centroid of a cluster changes during the merging and swapping operation, we show in this section the update of the covariance matrix can be as efficient as several float number multiplications, without the need to sum over all of the primitives in this cluster.